lhcb/starterkit-lessons/first-analysis-steps/loki-functors.md

 max_pt = max([PT(child) for child in find_tracks(cand)])
 ```
-> ## A note about the try/except {.callout}
+{% callout "A note about the try/except" %}
->
-> If you import LoKi before running this example, it magically removes the `.data()` function and allows the particle to be used directly.
-The code above is made general using the `try`/`except` block and will work in either case.
+If you import LoKi before running this example, it magically removes the
+`.data()` function and allows the particle to be used directly.
+The code above
+is made general using the `try`/`except` block and will work in either case.
+{% endcallout %}

 However, LoKi offers functions for performing such operations, namely `MAXTREE` and `MINTREE`, which get as parameters the selection criteria, the functor to calculate and a default value.